Competition and Complexity in Amphiphilic Polymer Morphology: Introduction

 The Functionalized Cahn Hilliard (FCH) free energy models the free energy of a binary mixture of an amphiphilic molecule and a solvent.
 It supports stable network morphologies including codimension one bilayers and codimension two filaments as well as pearled morphologies and the defects such as end-caps and $Y$-junctions, \cite{promislow2009pem,gavish2011curvature, dai2013geometric, doelman2014meander, promislow2015existence}.
-The FCH free energy takes the form \beq \cF(u) := \int\limits_\Omega \frac {1}{2} \left(\eps^2\Delta u-W^\prime(u) \right)^2- \eps^p \left(\frac{\eps^2\eta_1}{2}|\nabla u|^2+\eta_2W(u)\right)\, dx, \eeq where $W$ is a double-well potential with minima at $u=b_\pm$ whose unequal depths are normalized so that $W(b_-)=0>W(b_+)$ and is non-degenerate in the sense that $\alpha_\pm:=W''(b_\pm)>0$.
+The FCH free energy takes the form \beq \cF(u) := \int\limits_\Omega \frac {1}{2} \left(\eps^2\Delta u-W^\prime(u) \right)^2- \eps^p \left(\frac{\eps^2\eta_1}{2}|\nabla u|^2+\eta_2W(u)\right)\, dx, \eeq where $W$ is a smooth double-well potential with local minima at $u=b_\pm$ with $b_-<b_+$.
+The two wells have unequal depths that are normalized so that $W(b_-)=0>W(b_+)$ and the left well is non-degenerate in the sense that $\alpha_-:=W''(b_-)>0$.
+The value of $\alpha_-$ is a key parameter that controls the rate of exchange of amphiphilic molecules between the bulk and the various morphologies.
 Here $\eps\ll1$ is small parameter corresponding to the ratio of length of the amphiphilic molecule to the domain size, $u=b_-$ is associated to a bulk solvent phase, while the quantity $u-b_->0$ is proportional to the density of the amphiphilic phase.
-The functionalization terms, $\eta_1>0$ models the strength of the hydrophilic interaction and rewards increases in interfacial surface area and hypersurface length with a decrease in free energy.
-The parameter $\eta_2\in\RR$ encodes the aspect ratio of the amphiphilic molecule, as discussed in Section\,\ref{s:ABD-sim}.
-Equivalently these parameters are analogous to the surface and volume energies typical of models of charged solutes in confined domains, see \cite{scherlis2006unified} and particularly equation (67) of \cite{andreussi2012revised}.
-The minus sign in front of $\eta_1$ is of considerable significance -- it incorporates the propensity of the amphiphilic surfactant phase to drive the creation of interface.
-Indeed, experimental tuning of solvent quality shows that morphological instability in amphiphilic mixtures is associated to (small) negative values of surface tension, \cite{zhu2009tuning} and \cite{zhu2012interfacial}.
-The exponent $p$ in the functionalization terms corresponds to a distinguished limit of a distinct small parameter: there are two natural choices for the exponent $p$.
-In the {\em strong} functionalization, $p=1$, the functional terms dominate the Willmore corrections from the squared variational term.
-The {\em weak} functionalization, corresponding to $p=2$, is the natural scaling to balance the curvature-type Willmore terms appear at the same asymptotic order as the functional terms.
-In this paper we focus on the {\em strong} FCH free energy.
+The first term in the integrand of (\ref{e:FCHFE}) is called the Willmore or the quadratic term, as it denotes the square of a variational derivative of a Cahn Hilliard type free energy.
+The quadratic term is positive, and we refer to the class of $u\in H^2(\Omega)$ for which the residual of the quadratic term is small compared to $\eps$ as \emph{morphologies.} The second grouping of terms in the integrand, multiplied by $\eps^p$, are called the functionalization terms.
+The strong and weak scalings of the FCH free energy correspond to the choice $p=1$ and $p=2$, respectively in (\ref{e:FCHFE}) and represent two natural choices of distinguished limits between the residual of the quadratic term and the typical scaling of the functionalization terms.
+In the strong scaling of the FCH, the $O(\eps)$ functionalization terms typically dominate the generically $O(\eps^2)$ residuals from the quadratic terms, in the weak scaling both terms balance at $O(\eps^2)$.
+The analysis of this paper focuses on the {\em strong} scaling of the FCH free energy for which the bifurcation analysis is more accessible.